osscameroon/js-generator/README.md

 The project is based on [jsoup  library, a java html parser](https://jsoup.org/) / [Jsoup GitHub Repository](https://github.com/jhy/jsoup/) .
 It's all about using nodes to generate javascript.

-Actually, it's just a console program but gradually we will build an API.
+Actually, it's just a console program but gradually we will build a Maven/Gradle library then a web app translating from Html to Js, an app similar to Google Translate : https://translate.google.com/ .

 # Code Info